castorini/anserini/docs/regressions-beir-v1.0.0-arguana-splade-distil-cocodenser-medium.md

 ## Corpus

-We make available a version of the BEIR-v1.0.0 Arguana corpus that has already been processed with SPLADE-distil CoCodenser Medium, i.e., gone through document expansion and term reweighting.
+We make available a version of the BEIR-v1.0.0 arguana corpus that has already been processed with SPLADE-distil CoCodenser Medium, i.e., gone through document expansion and term reweighting.
 Thus, no neural inference is involved.
 For details on how to train SPLADE-distil CoCodenser Medium and perform inference, please see [guide provided by Naver Labs Europe](https://github.com/naver/splade/tree/main/anserini_evaluation).